Are you looking for a Primerica review to determine if the insurance company is a scam, multi-level marketing company, or pyramid scheme?

 Here’s what to expect on a typical day in a Primerica job.

-Like many large insurance marketing organizations, Primerica does not reps any paid-for lead programs to generate interested prospects.
+Like many large insurance marketing organizations, Primerica does not provide any paid-for insurance lead programs to generate interested prospects.

 Instead, Primerica teaches you to prospect in your “warm market.”